bbauska/W3Cx-3of5/README.md

 <h4>Example #1: a &lt;section&gt; on the left and an &lt;aside&gt; on the right, using the float and width CSS properties</h4>

 <p>This example uses the following HTML structure (notice that we use the "HTML entity syntax" for displaying "<" or ">".
-For example, displays a "<" character).</p>
+For example, "&lt;" displays a "<" character).</p>

 <details>
  <summary>Click to expand!</summary>